A Maximum Linear Arrangement Problem on Directed Graphs: Introduction

 \begin{theorem} Let $G$ be a forest on $n$ vertices with $\Delta (G) = d$ and let $D$ be an orientation of $G$.
 Then the MaxDLA of $D$ is solvable in time $O(n^{4d})$. \end{theorem}

 \begin{corollary} Let $G$ be a graph on $n$ vertices whose complement is a forest of maximum degree $d$.
 Then MinLA of $G$ is solvable in time $O(n^{4d})$. \end{corollary}

 The Simple Maximum Directed Cut problem (MaxDiCut) is also related to MaxDLA.
 Given a partition of the vertices of a digraph $D$ into two sets $S$ and $T$, the \emph{directed cut from $S$ to $T$}, written $E(S,T)$, is the set of edges with tail in $S$ and head in $T$.
 MaxDiCut asks, given a digraph $D$ and integer $k$, if there is a directed cut of $D$ containing at least $k$ edges.
-MaxDiCut is NP-complete in general \cite[pp. 244-246]{garey76}, and remains so for many symmetric graph classes such as chordal, tripartite, split \cite{Bodlaender91}, and unit-disk graphs \cite{Diaz2007}.
-It is solvable in polynomial time for symmetric cographs \cite{Bodlaender91} and symmetric planar graphs \cite{Hadlock1975}.
+MaxDiCut is NP-complete in general \cite[pp. 244-246]{garey76}, and remains so for many symmetric graph classes.
+That is, the undirected version is NP-complete for chordal, tripartite, split \cite{Bodlaender91}, and unit-disk graphs \cite{Diaz2007}, but is solvable in polynomial time for cographs \cite{Bodlaender91} and planar graphs \cite{Hadlock1975}.
 The following theorem, proved at the beginning of Section 3, contrasts the last result.

-\begin{theorem} MaxDiCut is NP-complete even when restricted to planar multi-digraphs of maximum degree 15. \end{theorem}
+\begin{theorem} MaxDiCut is NP-complete even when restricted to planar multi-digraphs of maximum degree 14. \end{theorem}

 As a corollary we show that the same holds for MaxDLA.